Colony Group LLC Sells 298 Shares of Extra Space Storage Inc. (NYSE:EXR)

-Colony Group LLC reduced its position in Extra Space Storage Inc. (NYSE:EXR – Get Rating) by 1.6% during the third quarter, Holdings Channel reports.
-The institutional investor owned 18,875 shares of the real estate investment trust’s stock after selling 298 shares during the quarter.
+Colony Group LLC trimmed its holdings in shares of Extra Space Storage Inc. (NYSE:EXR – Get Rating) by 1.6% during the 3rd quarter, Holdings Channel reports.
+The fund owned 18,875 shares of the real estate investment trust’s stock after selling 298 shares during the period.
 Colony Group LLC’s holdings in Extra Space Storage were worth $3,260,000 as of its most recent SEC filing.

 Extra Space Storage Price Performance